Electronbeam-welders

 The laser equipment can be mounted on an existing manufacturing facility like a roll forming tube mill, or integrated on a Computerized Numerical Control (CNC) machine designed to follow the required movements of the workpiece relative to the welding beam.

-One should also remember that laser equipment of this type can be used, with necessary adaptations, also for laser cutting and for laser drilling.
+One should also remember that laser equipment of this type can be used, with necessary adaptations, also for Laser Beam Cutting and for Laser Drilling.

 An Article on Laser Beam Welding was published in the September 2004, Issue No. 13 of Practical Welding Letter.